LootSafe/LootSafe.MultiLevelMultiSig.contract/README.md

 #### Level
 The level comes into play when approving withdrawl requests.
 A member with a higher rank can approve withdrawls for lower ranking members.
 For example an `admin` role with a level of `0` can approve `moderator` roles with a level of `1`, `noob` roles with a level of `2` and so on.

+#### AutoApprove
+If true users will not require approval from a higher ranking role, but will still be bound to the timelock and limit restrictions.

 ### Creating & Managing roles